Tough Talks: Getting Organized

 The Next Step

 Getting organized involves two key steps.
 First, gather all the necessary information as discussed above.
 Then, assemble a support team you can rely on as needed.
 These steps will help you manage your responsibilities, thus balancing your life and caregiving duties without becoming overwhelmed.
-For more on building a support team read: Tough Talks: Building a Care Team
+For more on building a support team read: Tough Talks: Building a Support Team

 Additional Resources: